caketaster/I-Think-Therefore-I-Drink/README.md

 ## Lighthouse Testing
 Lighthouse performance was unimpressive, largely due to slow contentful paint loads.

 I'm living in China with relatively slow internet, and have to run tests using a VPN, which inevitably slows web traffic.

-It's unknown how much performance would improve if in a location with no such VPN requirements.
+A CI tutor ran Lighthouse testing from his base in Ireland and Performance hit 82, perhaps indicitive of Chinese internet issues.

 ### Mobile
 ![mobile lighthouse](static/media/readme/lighthouse-mob.jpg)<br>